 - Create boards: If you have a Pinterest account, you’ll know by now that you need to create boards for different pins.
 You should at least have a board for your 3D renders and one for real-life images.

-- Use keywords: Pinterest works just like a search engine.
-You need to include the proper keywords on all the designs you share otherwise they won’t show up in searches.
+- Use interior design keywords: Just like how you use interior design hashtags on Facebook, you need to include the proper keywords on all the designs you share through Pinterest otherwise they won’t show up in searches.

 Instagram is made for sharing photos and videos, so you should definitely be using it to show off your gorgeous designs.
 The key with Instagram is to be consistent: you want to post regularly, and you want to post the same type of content (i.e., interior design-related content).